Our Faculty and Staff

 - Margaret Rogala

 M.Ed., Cambridge College

 Mrs. Handy earned her bachelor's degree in English from Emory & Henry College and master's degree in special education from Cambridge College.
 Her career began in a Suffolk high school as an assistant to a physically challenged student, and evolved into teaching and case managing in special education.
-A member of the National Association of Special Education Teachers since 2014, Mrs. Handy has been at PC since 2017.
+A member of the National Association of Special Education Teachers and the Omega Gamma Chi National Honor Society for Special Education Teachers since 2014, Mrs. Handy has been at PC since 2017.

 B.A., University of Zagreb

 Helena has taught literature and Latin.
 She was born in Croatia, but now she lives in Chesapeake, and she is very interested in Virginia and its history.
 She likes to read and listen to music.
 Her favorite author is Jane Austen.

 Mrs. Lamb joined the PC family in 2004 and teaches all levels of Spanish, including Dual Enrollment courses.
 She moderates the Spanish Honor Society a service organization known throughout the community for hosting an annual Trunk or Treat, tutoring at a local elementary, and providing a summer language camp for community children.
 Outside of PC, Nancy spends all her free time with family and her precious granddaughter, a future member of the class of 2033.

 Mr. Lonart teaches math at PCHS because of his love for math, youth, and the Catholic faith.
 In his spare time, he enjoys listening to classical music, reading science fiction, and playing video games.